Winter survival tips to help you get through February

 Frost-covered evergreen branches surrounding a blanket of fresh snow.

-Everyday life10 Comments on Winter survival tips to help you get through February
+Everyday life14 Comments on Winter survival tips to help you get through February

 Winter survival tips to help you get through February

-It’s Hell Is Freezing Over Day—a day for those of us in the Northern Hemisphere to commiserate as we try to survive the cold, dark days of winter.
+January 31 is Hell Is Freezing Over Day—a day for those of us in the Northern Hemisphere to commiserate as we try to survive the cold, dark days of winter.
 If you’re not a fan of winter, today’s post has simple winter survival tips to help you get through the next few weeks.
-Spring will arrive in just 48 days—but who’s counting?

 The weather as a national pastime?

-Here in Canada, talking about the weather rivals watching hockey while sipping on a cold beer or hot Tim Horton’s coffee as a national pastime.
+As a national pastime here in Canada, talking about the weather rivals watching hockey while sipping on a cold beer or hot Tim Horton’s coffee.
 In the winter, we complain it’s too cold.
 Then, when summer comes, we moan about the heat and humidity.
 Living in a country of extreme weather, I suppose that’s not surprising.

-This week’s forecast is for very cold temperatures, although I have to admit I was a bit taken aback last week when I opened up The Weather Network app to see a forecast low of -99 for February 2, which just happens to be Groundhog Day.
+It could be worse.
+A couple of years ago I was a bit taken aback when I opened up The Weather Network app to see a forecast low of -99 for February 2, which just happened to be Groundhog Day.

 Weather forecast showing a low of -99 for February 2